CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Combined-lab/LAB_AK_10_Lab1_Ex02_Notebooks.md

-# Lab 9 - Exercise 1: Threat Hunting using Notebooks with Microsoft Sentinel
+# Threat Hunting using Notebooks with Microsoft Sentinel

 ## Lab Scenario
 You are a Security Operations Analyst working at a company that implemented Sentinel.
 You need to explore the benefits of threat hunting with Microsoft Sentinel Notebooks.